kazurayam/KatalonStudio_transforming_execution0.log_by_XSLT/README.md

 ...
 ```

 In the Katalon Community, there was a topic titled: ["Configuration on logs execution file" raised by testlms21102024](https://forum.katalon.com/t/configuration-on-logs-execution-file/159728).
-The original poster wanted to customize the `execution0.log` file so that it should print the `<date>` text in a shorter format: `2024-12-30T14:19:51.186102Z` -> `2024-12-30 14:19:51`.
+The original poster wanted to customize the `execution0.log` file so that:

+- He wanted `<date>` and `<message>` only.
+He wanted to remove other data items, such as `<millis>`, `<nanos>`, `<sequence>`, etc.
+- He wanted `<date>` to be printed in a shorter format: `2024-12-30T14:19:51.186102Z` -> `2024-12-30 14:19:51`

 Unfortunately Katalon Studio does not support customizing the `execution0.log` file.
 We have to accept the current format.
-But we would be able to develop a Groovy script that transforms the `execution0.log` file into another format.

-How can I write such a transformer script?
+But we should be able to transforms the `execution0.log` files into another format.
+How can I write such a transformer script in Katalon Studio?

 ## Solution